Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Objective

-In this Azure miniature SOC project, the intent of creating a honeynet was to give me the opportunity to evaluate live cyberattacks, evaluate the logs associated with said cyberattacks, investigate alerts, understand attacker's TTPs, and perform incident responste.
+In this Azure miniature SOC project, the intent of creating a honeynet was to give me the opportunity to evaluate live cyberattacks, evaluate the logs associated with said cyberattacks, investigate alerts, understand attacker's TTPs, and perform incident response.
 I ran an insecure environment for 24 hours, and captured the metrics using Log Analytics Worskapces and created attack maps within sentinel.
 Additionally, I focused on hardening the vulnerable environment by re-configuring NSGs, establishing private links & endpoints, and administering regulatory compliance, NIST 800-53, and Microsoft Defender for Cloud recommendations.
 Post hardeining, I captured the same metrics for another 24 hour period on a secured system.

 The metrics measured are as follows: